prakhar2347/Python-projects/README.md

 7. Create a [PR](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) to main repository.

-8. Note : if maintainer has suggested changes, do that, otherwise your request won't be considered
+8. Note : If the maintainer has suggested changes, make those, otherwise your request won't be considered.

-**Keep Checking leaderBoard to know whether your PR is accepted or not**
+**Keep Checking leaderboard to know if your PR is accepted or not**

 ## Materials